Entity Framework Classic Bulk Delete

-Deleting thousand of entities for a file importation is a typical scenario.
+Deleting thousands of entities for a file importation is a typical scenario.

 SaveChanges method makes it quite impossible to handle this kind of situation due to the number of database round-trips required.
 The

-SaveChanges perform one database round-trip for every entity to delete.
-So if you need to delete 10,000 entities, 10,000 database round-trips will be performed which is INSANELY slow.
+SaveChanges performs one database round-trip for every entity to delete.
+So, if you need to delete 10,000 entities, 10,000 database round-trips will be performed which is INSANELY slow.

-BulkDelete in counterpart requires the minimum database round-trips as possible.
-By example under the hood for SQL Server, a
+BulkDelete in counterpart requires the minimum database round-trips possible.
+For example, under the hood of SQL Server, a

-SqlBulkCopy is performed first in a temporary table, then an
+SqlBulkCopy is performed first in a temporary table, then a

-DELETE from the temporary table to the destionation table is performed which is the most effective tactics available.
+DELETE from the temporary table to the destination table is performed which is the most effective tactic available.

 Real Life Scenarios